ranai-srivastav/ranai-srivastav.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
 title: "About Me"
 ---

-This page is about Ranai Srivastav
+This page is about Ranai Srivastav and should be the default page that we land on.